ullibniss/INNO-Networks-Engineering/INR_3rd_lab_Fedorov_Alexey.md

 ## 2.e Configure the VLANs on the switches to isolate the two virtual networks as follow

-I configured vlan as on [picture](https://i.imgur.com/zyoR0V1.png).
+I configured the VLAN as shown in the [picture](https://i.imgur.com/zyoR0V1.png).

 ![image](https://github.com/user-attachments/assets/a9332fa2-3d9c-44ec-96f1-d24c1805805d)

-Admistration configuration for example.
+Administration configuration example:

 ![image](https://github.com/user-attachments/assets/0b99a6c5-df15-4e29-9c14-256868752688)

 ## 2.f Ping between ITManager and HR, do you have replies?
 Ping between ITManager and Management, do you have replies?
 Can you see the VLAN ID in Wireshark?

-Let's test configuration.
+Let's test the configuration.

 ### Test: Ping between ITManager and HR (HR -> ITManager)

 ![image](https://github.com/user-attachments/assets/ffe697ba-7f1f-4354-bf11-227854f198d1)

-There no replies, moreover, ITManager not reachable to HR
+There are no replies; moreover, the IT Manager is not reachable to HR.

-To see VLAN tag, we need to capture packet betweeb routers? because router adds this header.
-I will sniff Administration to Internal connection.
+To see the VLAN tag, do we need to capture packets between the routers?
+Because the router adds this header, I will sniff the Administration to Internal connection.

 ![image](https://github.com/user-attachments/assets/f7b7424f-f12e-4798-9d29-b3af76b041ea)

-As we can see?
-ARP frames had IEEE 802.1Q ID = 3 of VLAN.
+As we can see, the ARP frames have an IEEE 802.1Q ID = 3 for the VLAN.

 ### Test: Ping between ITManager and Management (ITManager -> Management)

 ![image](https://github.com/user-attachments/assets/c156776e-baa7-4c2b-be45-584300b90430)

-Connection is present between ITManager and Management.
+A connection is present between IT Manager and Management.

-As we can see in Wireshark, ICMP requests were replied.
+As we can see in Wireshark, the ICMP requests were replied to.

 ![image](https://github.com/user-attachments/assets/07187379-dc5f-4664-8747-55154b544e05)

 ## 2.g Configure Inter-VLAN Routing between Management VLAN and HR VLAN and Show that you can now ping between them.

-If configured Inter-VLAN on microtic router.
-I added VLANs on physical interface and connected IP Addresses.
+I configured Inter-VLAN routing on the MikroTik router.
+I added VLANs to the physical interface and assigned IP addresses.

 ![image](https://github.com/user-attachments/assets/5b0925ef-9ac1-45d9-a8ff-9d54782d84c3)

-Next step, I reconfigured PCs IPs.
+The next step, I reconfigured the PCs' IPs.

 ![image](https://github.com/user-attachments/assets/827ff0e9-301b-4764-ba57-3604e433e366)